CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 #### APP.3.1.A24 Preventing Blockage of Resources [Developer] (A)

-To protect against denial of service (DoS) attacks, resource-intensive operations SHOULD be avoided and particularly secured.
+To protect against denial-of-service (DoS) attacks, resource intensive operations SHOULD be avoided and particularly secured.
 Likewise, a possible overflow of log data in web applications SHOULD be monitored and prevented.
 SOAP messages SHOULD be validated against a corresponding XML schema.
 For critical services and applications SHOULD be tested to work with anti-DoS service providers.